Visit Las Vegas Monorail during IPW at Booth No. 2638

 The Monorail’s climate-controlled trains and direct access to 26,000 hotel rooms along its 3.9-mile (6.4-kilometer) route make it indispensable for visitors seeking to navigate the Strip comfortably and affordably.
 With a one-day, unlimited-ride pass costing just $12, there is simply no better or flexible transportation option.
 Visitors can create an entire Las Vegas Monorail itinerary along the route that will deliver them directly to some of the destination’s most exciting hotel-casinos, shops, restaurants and attractions.
 For example:

-Start the day at the Monorail’s northernmost station at the SLS Las Vegas and W Las Vegas, formerly the historic Sahara Hotel & Casino where the Rat Pack themselves performed.
+Start the day at the Monorail’s northernmost station at the SLS Las Vegas and W Las Vegas, formerly the historic SLS Hotel & Casino where the Rat Pack themselves performed.
 Start your adventure with quick cappuccino and croissant at The Perq coffee shop or more substantial fare at the Northside Café.
 Check out this fully reinvented hotel and consider coming back for dinner at Jose Andres’ acclaimed Bazaar Meat or a night out at Foxtail, a distinctive open-air nightclub.

 At the next station, visit the Westgate Las Vegas Resort & Casino, where Elvis Presley famously performed when the hotel was known as the International Hotel.
 Today, it is home to the famous Super Book sports book, which has the world’s largest LED screen and 25,000 square feet of sports betting action.